Lufthansa CEO faces tough test after Germanwings crash

-BERLIN, March 30 After an already troubled first year as CEO of Lufthansa, Carsten Spohr must now deal with the aftermath of the Germanwings disaster whilst making the airline group fit to compete for the future.
+BERLIN After an already troubled first year as CEO of Lufthansa (LHAG.DE), Carsten Spohr must now deal with the aftermath of the Germanwings disaster whilst making the airline group fit to compete for the future.

 The crash in the French Alps, believed to have been deliberately caused by co-pilot Andreas Lubitz, happened while Lufthansa is trying to halt declining ticket prices, expand low-cost operations, reduce staff costs and bring an end to a series of pilot strikes.

-Spohr, a qualified pilot, has been trying to follow the example of rival IAG, the parent company of British Airways, Iberia and Vueling, by cutting staff costs to make Lufthansa more competitive.
+Spohr, a qualified pilot, has been trying to follow the example of rival IAG (ICAG.L), the parent company of British Airways, Iberia and Vueling, by cutting staff costs to make Lufthansa more competitive.

-But the resulting strikes since April had already cost the airline over 200 million euros ($216 million) in lost profit and distracted management attention from restructuring measures.
+But the resulting strikes since April had already cost the airline over 200 million euros (145.55 million pounds) in lost profit and distracted management attention from restructuring measures.

-Lufthansa says it needs to bring its costs down so it can compete with short-haul rivals Ryanair and easyJet , as well as the likes of Emirates and Turkish Airlines on lucrative long-haul routes.
+Lufthansa says it needs to bring its costs down so it can compete with short-haul rivals Ryanair (RYA.I) and easyJet (EZJ.L), as well as the likes of Emirates [EMIRA.UL] and Turkish Airlines (THYAO.IS) on lucrative long-haul routes.

 But Spohr has said it is too soon to discuss strategy after last week's crash, which killed all 150 people on board a flight of Lufthansa's budget subsidiary, stressing that the airline's focus is on taking care of the victims' families and friends.